Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/324_Wiggle_Sort_II.md

         nth_element(nums.begin(), nums.begin() + mid, nums.end());
         threeWayPartition(nums, nums[mid]);
         vector<int> res(n);

+        // Here for both large part and small part,
+        // we begin with the highest index in their part.
+        // This is because it is possible that the largest numbers
+        // in small part are the same as the smallest numbers in big part.
-        int largeStart = n-1;
+        // And thus we cant interlace them at last. int largeStart = n-1;
         int smallStart = (n%2) ? mid : (mid-1);
         for (int i = 0; i < n; i+=2)